 How To Use Hand Signals For Driving

-There are certain rules to be followed when you are driving on the road.
+There are certain rules to follow when driving on the road.
 To ensure road safety, you have to alert other drivers before taking every action.
 Of course, cars have turn signals and brake lights, but there are hand signals for driving because not all drivers can utilize them.
 Plus, these indicator lights could be broken and useless.
 In that case, hands are the only medium to communicate with others to avoid accidents.

 What Are The Hand Signals For Driving?